 The second lesson to be learned from this tragic accounting of the rebellion of Absalom against his father is a hard lesson to learn and an even harder lesson to accept: Your enemies will at times be the members of your own household.
 We would like to think that the families of those who become believers will come to know Jesus and be saved, too.
 God DOES make promises to believers and to their children and many come to know Christ, loving God and serving God alongside their parents, grandparents and previous generations.

-But in various ways, as parents and the Church as well, we sometimes fail to teach our children by word and example, and sometimes they will turn aside from the way laid out before them, bringing dishonor to themselves and even the cause of Christ.
+But in various ways, as parents and the Church as well, we sometimes fail to teach our children by word and example, and sometimes they turn aside from the way laid out before them, bringing dishonor to themselves and even the cause of Christ.
 When children come to faith in Jesus Christ it is by grace, as the Holy Spirit uses God's Word to bring about regeneration, including repentance and faith.
 In this we can and must rejoice.